Curious-Junior/Opencv_Feature_Snippets/Summaries.md

 ### Practical:

-- Apply the GaussianBlur function in opencv on your image multiple times with inreasing size of blur kernel.
+- Apply the GaussianBlur function in opencv on your image multiple times with increasing size of blur kernel.

 ###### These resulting images are called a octave.